You can find the MHS Course Guide here

 Credit: 0.5

 This is a one-year, non-paid, 108-hour internship.
 It is a link between school and careers involving the education of children.
 Students are placed with a classroom teacher in Bradt Primary School, Pinewood Elementary School, or Draper Middle School.
 Students will experience all aspects of the teaching profession.
 They will be able to improve their teamwork, leadership, and human relation skills.
-Students will fill out time sheets, journals, and work on related activities, such as a resume, mock interview and portfolio project.
-Students wishing to be a part of this program must fill out and submit an application.
-Each applicant also must be interviewed by the program coordinator.
-The internship is scheduled during the school day and transportation is provided.
-In addition students must complete 54 hours of classroom instruction related to the internship.
+Students will fill out timesheets, journals, and work on related activities, such as ADD, a resume, mock interview and portfolio project.
+The internship is scheduled during the school day and students must be able to drive themselves to go to Bradt or Pinewood for their internship.
+As a requirement, students must also be scheduled for the CEIP Lab where they must complete 54 hours of classroom instruction related to the internship.

 Credit: 1